 Codes and Charters

 LSE Academic Code

 LSE's Academic Code sets out what we are doing to deliver a consistent student experience across our School, and clarifies what you can expect from an LSE education.

 The Academic Code brings together key principles that underpin students' education into a School-wide policy.
 Developed in partnership with LSE Students' Union, it sets the baseline to build on in four key areas: teaching standards, academic support, assessment and feedback, and student voice - areas that students have told us matter the most to them.

 Read the Academic Code in full.

 The Student Charter

 Our Student Charter, written by students and staff, sets out how LSE's mission and ethos are reflected in the education you can expect to receive at the School, and in the diverse, equitable and inclusive community that we all contribute to and value.

 The charter covers:

 - Your education what an LSE education is and how you can make the most of it - Our community what it means to be part of the LSE community and how to contribute - Your future, our future how to inspire future generations of LSE students.
 Find out more about the charter and read the full version online.

-Codes of Good Practice

-The Codes of Good Practice explain the responsibilities and requirements of both staff and students.
+Codes of Good Practice The Codes of Good Practice explain the responsibilities and requirements of both staff and students.
 They set out what you can expect from your department in relation to your teaching and learning experience.
 The codes cover areas like the roles and responsibilities of Academic Mentors and Departmental Tutors, the structure of teaching at LSE and exams and assessment.
 The codes also lay out your responsibilities as a member of our community.
 You can find the codes of practice in the LSE calendar.

 The Ethics Code

 The Ethics Code details the principles by which the whole LSE community are expected to act.

 We expect the highest possible ethical standards from all staff, students and governors.
 The Ethics Code sets out the School's commitment to the six ethics principles:

 - Responsibility and Accountability

 - Integrity

 - Intellectual Freedom

 - Equality of Respect and Opportunity

 - Collegiality

-- Sustainability.
+- Sustainability

 Learn more about the Ethics Code.

 Research Ethics

 If you conduct research, you'll need to follow the Research Ethics policy and procedures.

 Find resources, training and support on LSE research ethics.
 If you have any questions regarding research ethics or research conduct, please email research.ethics@lse.ac.uk

 Systems and Online Resources

 Need IT help?

 - Visit the Tech Centre on the first floor of the library Lionel Robbins building (LRB)

 - Email: tech.support@lse.ac.uk

 - Call: 020 7107 5000

-The Tech Centre is open seven days a week during term time and offers a range of services including laptop surgery.
-For further information visit info.lse.ac.uk/current-students/dts
+For further information and opening times please visit info.lse.ac.uk/current-students/dts

 Student Hub >

-Moodle V
+Moodle Y

+LSE for You 🛂

 Reset your IT password >

+Multi-Factor Authentication (MFA) >

 Email 🛂

-Student Hub
+Microsoft Office 365 @ LSE 🔽

+Training and Development System >

+Information security awareness training >
-The Student Hub is LSE's app, designed to help you navigate your day-to-day life at LSE.
-With the Student Hub, you can:

-- View your timetable and upcoming deadlines - Find your way around with the campus map - Follow your department, LSE events, Careers, the Students' Union and more to keep up to date with news and events from around LSE - Book appointments with academic staff (office hours) or support services.
+Student Hub The Student Hub is LSE's app, designed to help you navigate your day-to-day life at LSE.
+With the Student Hub, you can: - View your timetable and upcoming deadlines - · Find your way around with the campus map - Keep up to date with news and events from around LSE in your newsfeed - Book appointments with academic staff (office hours) and support services.
 Available on iOS and Android app stores or as a web app at studenthub.lse.ac.uk

-Moodle

-Moodle is LSE's virtual learning environment.
+Moodle Moodle is LSE's virtual learning environment.